uidu-org/guidu/docs/guides/00-directory-structure.md

 ## Website

-The Atlaskit website is how we dogfood our components and also serves as our public documentation.
+The Guidu website is how we dogfood our components and also serves as our public documentation.